Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 Some benefits are available to all Magic Key holders, which you can find on the Magic Key Portal in your Disneyland app.

-You’ll also get access to special experiences, discounts, and collectibles, such as pins and PhotoPass opportunities.
+With the Magic Key program, you’ll also get access to special experiences, discounts, and collectibles, such as pins and PhotoPass opportunities.

 Inspire Key [Previously known as the Dream Key]